kbamol/kbamol/README.md

 - 📖 I post some blogs which you can red on https://medium.com/@amolbhavar.
 - 🌱 I’m also freelance web developer and some of my project are (https://www.shubhamflex.com)
 - 💞️ I’m cuurently learning some new freamworks.
-- 📫 You can reach by mail:- amol.bhavar1995@gmail.com, Linkedin:-https://www.linkedin.com/in/amol-bhavar, Insta Id: bhavaramol
+- 📫 You can reach by mail:- amol.bhavar1995@gmail.com, Linkedin:-https://www.linkedin.com/in/amol-bhavar

 <!---
 kbamol/kbamol is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.